 The Ultimate Guide To Growing Your Agency During These Challenging Times

-The truth of it is for every one agency that is struggling to survive, another agency is doing well and able to focus on growth.
+The truth of it is for every agency that has struggled to survive, another is doing well and able to focus on growth.

 I’ve seen two types of company during this crisis:

-The first kind has decided to sit it out, furlough their staff and hope they can weather the storm.
+The first has decided to sit it out, furlough their staff, and hope they can weather the storm.

 You need to be the second type of company.
-And to do this you need to speak to your clients frequently (whether they’re working with you currently or they have put you on pause) and make sure you are listening and serving them.
+And to do this you need to speak to your clients frequently (whether they’re working with you or they have put you on pause), and make sure that you are listening and serving them.

-So let’s explore some practical steps you can be taking:
+So let’s explore some practical steps you can take:

-We all like to think that we know our target audience well and armed with this knowledge we create our sales & marketing content.
+We all like to think that we know our target audience well, and armed with this knowledge we create our own sales & marketing content.
 But how well do we really understand our clients?

 You might have done some work on defining your ideal target customer or customer avatar, but if you want to take it to the next level you need to talk to your clients and learn more about their pains and gains.
 Right now there has never been a better time to talk to your clients because they’re more likely to have the time and inclination to spend 30 minutes discussing their business.
-During this interview, you want to identify the PAINS that they have, that they are trying to move away from and the GAINS that they want to achieve - that they are trying to move towards.
-You are looking for the repeating patterns here and if you can interview between 7 and 10 clients then you’ll be able to identify these patterns.
+During this interview, you want to identify the PAINS that they have, that they are trying to move away from, and the GAINS that they want to achieve which they are trying to move towards.
+You need to look for the repeating patterns, and if you can interview between 7 and 10 clients then you’ll be able to identify these patterns.
 Use the recurring themes to inform the content that you create and the products/services that you deliver.

 Have a plan

 I get it!
-A lot of us have been in survival mode and can’t think beyond the end of the month let alone six months, a year or even further but it’s a fine balance between reacting to ever-changing needs of today and trying to survive versus having half an eye on the future and having a longer-term plan (albeit one that you need to frequently revisit as this new world unfolds) for growing your agency.
+A lot of us have been in survival mode and can’t think beyond the end of the month let alone six months, a year or even further but it’s a fine balance between reacting to ever-changing needs of today, and trying to survive versus having half an eye on the future, then having a longer-term plan (albeit one that you need to frequently revisit as this new world unfolds) for growing your agency.

-I normally work with my clients on a long, medium and short-term plan.
+I normally work with my clients on a long, medium, and short-term plan.
 A long-term plan is usually 2 to 5 years (this is your vision).
-The mid-term plan is usually one year and includes a quarterly breakdown (your strategies) and then from there, we have a monthly plan (your ‘to-do list’ for your business).
-This is the document that you will use to run your monthly management meetings to ensure you’re focused on working on the business as opposed to operational discussions about the business.
+The mid-term plan is usually one year, and includes a quarterly breakdown (your strategies).
+Then from there, we have a monthly plan (your ‘to-do list’ for your business).
+This is the document that you will use to run your monthly management meetings ensuring you’re focused on working on the business as opposed to operational discussions about the business.

-I appreciate during this current period we need even more granular than I outlined above so I have created a weekly plan with measures, and you can grab your copy of that here.
+I appreciate during this current period we need even more granularity than I outlined above so I have created a weekly plan with measures, and you can grab your copy of that here.

 Pivot where necessary

-“Pivot” is one of those annoying words that we are hearing a lot in the business world right now but what exactly does it mean for you?
+“Pivot” is one of those annoying words that we hear from a lot in the business world right now, but what exactly does it mean for you?

-Don’t make the mistakes that many have made (and indeed I’ve made in the past) and that is assuming that you know what your audience wants and needs.
-So you invest a lot of time, energy and money in turning this new idea into a product/service to only launch it to crickets.
+Don’t make the same mistakes that I have made in the past - assuming that you know what your audience wants and needs.
+So you invest a lot of time, energy, and money in turning this new idea into a product/service to only launch it to crickets.

-If ever there were a time to use my favourite expression of slow down to speed up then this is it!
+If ever there were a time to use my favourite expression of ‘Slow down to Speed up’ then this is it!
 You need to first of all test your idea and validate it with your audience BEFORE you start marketing and selling it in earnest.
 This is a process of refinement.
-To do this you create three target groups and test you’re offering with group 1.
-Using their feedback, refine it and then rinse and repeat with groups two and three.
-If at the end of this process you have had positive feedback and pre-sold some of your product then you know your product has been validated.
+To do this, you should create three target groups, and test you’re offering with group: 1.
+Using their feedback, refine, rinse, and repeat with groups two and three.
+If at the end of this process you have had positive feedback, and pre-sold some of your product then you know your product has been validated.

-This is such an important topic that I’ve created a new e-book guide that takes you step-by-step through this process including templates for questionnaires and for letters you can grab a copy of that here.
+This is such an important topic that I’ve created a new e-book guide which takes you step-by-step through this process including templates for questionnaires, and for letters you can grab a copy of that here.

 Become a good listener

-Clients all have ‘jobs to be done’ and they have certain pains about those jobs that you can solve and gains that they are looking to achieve by getting that job completed.
-If you can identify these jobs to be done and the pains and gains and market your business against that you’re much more likely to win new client business.
-Listening to your audience means marketing yourself against what your audience needs rather than what you have to offer so consider if your website and your outbound communications are they resonating with those pains and gains, and jobs to be done or are they just telling them what a great company you are, what your products & services are and who you’ve done it for before - because if you’re taking this old approach you’re not going to be winning new business.
+Clients all have ‘jobs to be done,’ certain pains about those jobs that you can solve and gains which they look for-getting that job done.
+If you can identify these jobs to be done, the pains, and gains, then you can market your business against that you’re much more likely to win new client business.
+Listening to your audience means marketing yourself with their needs, rather than what you have to offer.
+So, consider if your website and your outbound communications are resonating with those pains, gains, and jobs to be done; or are they just telling them what a great company you are, what your products & services are, and who you’ve done it for before.
+Because if you’re taking this old approach, you’re not going to be winning new business.

-This is a topic in itself for a future blog post but I felt it was important to include a reference to it in this post.
+This is a topic in itself for a future blog post but I felt it was important to include a reference on this post.

 Get the balance of your time right

-I’ve written quite a lot in the past about how leaders of agencies need to be allocating their time effectively and perhaps this is more important than ever right now, whilst we are working remotely from home which probably means working longer hours and/or having distractions such as kids at home, so we need to get even more disciplined and structured with all time.
+I’ve written quite a lot in the past about how leaders of agencies need to be allocating their time effectively.
+Perhaps, this is more important than ever right now, whilst we are working remotely from home which probably means working longer hours, and/or having distractions such as kids at home, so we need to get even more disciplined and structured with all time.

-If you want to continue growing your agency during these challenging times then you need to make sure you are allocating enough time to working on the strategy for your agency.
-This includes everything to do with how you are going to earn money in the future.
+If you want to continue growing your agency during these challenging times, you need to make sure you are allocating enough time to work on your strategy.
+This includes everything to do with the best ways to earn money in the future.

-1. Revenue: (how are you earning money today) so this is all the client projects and retainer work you currently have on your books s
+1. Revenue: - How are you earning money today? - So, these are all the client projects and retainer works you currently have on your books.

-2. Strategy: (how you to earn money in the future): business development, sales and marketing
+2. Strategy: How do you want to earn in the future?
+These pertain to your business development, sales, and marketing processes.

 You want to be making sure you’re allocating the right balance of your time across these three ‘pots’.
 There is a tendency right now to be doing as much as we possibly can to keep our clients so we are investing a greater percentage of our time in revenue but those agencies who are going to flourish and grow are also allocating equal amounts of time into strategy and strategy today might look different to what it did a few months ago.

-My advice here is to get structured with your day and schedule time across these three areas and create a list of things you do in each of these three areas.
+My advice here is to get structured with your day and schedule time across these three areas, and create a list of things you do for each area.
 I have created a simple tool you can use to help with this.

-The second really important thing is to get good boundaries because when we are working at home the boundaries can easily get blurred between your working day and your personal time.
-One approach that helps me is having morning and evening rituals (link?).
+The second really important thing is to get good boundaries, because when we are working at home the boundaries can easily get blurred between your working day and your personal time.
+One approach that helps me is having morning and evening rituals

 Focus on marketing your agency

-I have had lots of questions from my audience asking whether they should be marketing in this current climate.
-You see they are worried that if they send out content it could be seen in bad taste and feels inappropriate.
+I received a lot of questions from my audience asking whether they should be marketing in this current climate or not.
+You see they are worried, that if they send out content it could be seen in bad taste and feels inappropriate.

-My response to this is a resounding YES YOU SHOULD marketing to your audience provided you are continuing to serve them and one of the ways you will achieve this is by applying the points I’ve made earlier in this article.
+My response to this is a resounding ‘YES!
+YOU SHOULD!’ marketing to your audience, provided you are continuing to serve them.
+One of the ways you will achieve this is by applying the points I’ve made earlier in this article.
 LISTEN and produce content that is truly adding value (as I am attempting to do in this blog!).

-I cannot emphasise enough the importance of building your email list.
+I cannot emphasise enough about the importance of building your email list.
 Consider this:

 Do you know why eBay bought SKYPE?